 The tropical climate is found between the tropical wet climates, and the tropical dry climates in both the northern and the southern hemispheres.
 It ranges in latitude from between 5 degrees and 10 degrees to between 15 degrees and 20 degrees.
 Most people recognize the tropical savanna to be in Africa, though this climate is also found in Venezuela, Brazil, Central America, the Caribbean, Indo-China, areas of India and even parts of Florida.

-The dry season in a tropical savanna lasts for most of the year, when there is little or no rainfall due to continental tropical air masses and the sun is lower in the sky.
-The higher the latitude of the region, the longer the dry season tends to be.
-Most dry seasons in the northern hemisphere begin around November and last through June when the rains return.
-In the southern hemisphere, dry seasons tend to last from about May through November.
-Temperatures reach their highest near the end of the dry season before the rains come.
-The average daily temperature in the dry season is in the upper 70s Fahrenheit, but, depending on the location, daytime temperatures can climb above 100 degrees Fahrenheit.
+The dry season in a tropical savanna lasts for most of the year when there is little or no rainfall due to continental tropical air masses and the sun is lower in the sky.
+In general, the higher the latitude of the region, the longer the dry season tends to be.

 Sciencing Video Vault